azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 Microsoft.Web/serverfarms | 2014-06-01
 Microsoft.Web/site | 2015-08-01

-If you search on "arm template reference" then the top link will have the information onhow to access reference materials on the resource types.
-The pathing is  https://docs.microsoft.com/en-gb/azure/templates/_resource.provider_/_type_, so for the two resources it would be:
+If you search on "arm template reference" then the top link will have the information on how to access reference materials on the resource types.
+You will find yourself returning to this page quite often, so it is useful that someone has set up another short url to take you straight to the page: **https://aka.ms/armref**.
+That is another short url that is worth memorising if you end up spending a lot of time working on templates.

+The full pathing to take you direct to individual resource type pages is  https://docs.microsoft.com/en-gb/azure/templates/_resource.provider_/_type_, so for the two resources in our template it would be:

 **Resource.Provider/type** | **Snippet apiVersion**
 [Microsoft.Web/serverfarms](https://docs.microsoft.com/en-gb/azure/templates/Microsoft.Web/serverfarms) | 2016-09-01